CodeCraftersIO/Workshop/Presentations/05-Networking.md

     /// Optional parameters for the request
     var parameters: [String : Any]? { get }

-    /// How the parameters should be encoded var parameterEncoding: HTTPParameterEncoding { get }

     /// The HTTP headers to be sent var httpHeaderFields: [String : String]? { get }
 }